 Is rainwater safe to drink?

-For the most part rainwater is perfectally safe to drink.
+For the most part, rainwater is perfectly safe to drink.
 The process of evaporation leaves impurities behind and falling rainwater, collected directly from the sky, is considered purer than the municipal water.
 However, once the rainwater touches buildings or the ground it can pick up particles and impurities.
-If you really want to be certain that your rainwater is pure then you can boil the water before drinking.
-But, that changes the sweet flavour of the collected rainwater and is not always practicle when you just want something cold and refreshing to drink
+If you want to be certain that your rainwater is pure then you can boil the water before drinking.
+But, that changes the sweet flavour of the collected rainwater and is not always practical when you just want something cold and refreshing to drink.

 How do you keep particles out of the water?